-Municipal governments have an executive branch (prefeitura) and a legislative branch (câmara municipal).
-The executive branch is presided over by a mayor elected by popular vote every four years.
-Voter registration and voting are mandatory for adults between the ages of 18 and 70.
-Municipalities with fewer than 200,000 eligible voters elect their mayors through plurality rule - whereby the candidate with the most votes wins the election - while municipalities with 200,000 eligible voters or more use a two-round system.
-Mayors are subject to a two-term limit established by the 1988 constitution, meaning that mayors serving a second term cannot run for reelection.
-Local legislators are elected at the same time as mayors, using an open-list proportional system.
-The legislature analyzes and revises the budget proposed by the mayor, who then decides how much to spend on the different items.
-The legislators can also propose bills, which can be contested by the mayor, who ultimately retains the most influence over the enactment of laws and decrees.
+In Brazil, voting is mandatory for adults between the ages of 18 and 70.
+Mayors are elected by popular vote every four years.
+Municipalities with fewer than 200,000 eligible voters elect their mayors through plurality rule - whereby the candidate with the most votes wins the election - while municipalities with 200,000 eligible voters or more use a two-round system.19 Since a constitutional amendment introduced in 1997, mayors are subject to a two-term limit, meaning that mayors serving a second term cannot run for reelection.

 Our empirical strategy relies on the results of the 2016 municipal election, the last before the COVID-19 outbreak.
 The term of the mayors elected in 2016 ran from January 1, 2017, through December 31, 2020.
-The first round of the next local election took place on
+The first round of the next local election took place on November 15, 2020,20 and the new mayors took office on January 1, 2021.
+Our period of analysis spans the year 2020 - the last year of the mayor's term - through the end of January 2021.21